TGA Projects

 Blender Exporter

-Because we use unreal as a level editor we need our models to be saved in both the bean ( our engine ) project and the Unreal project.
+Because we use Unreal as a level editor, our assets need to exist in both the Unreal project and the Bean ( our engine ) project.

 The export window